sst/guide/_chapters/environments-in-create-react-app.md

 1. We use the `REACT_APP_STAGE=dev` for our `npm start` command.
 2. We also have dev versions of our S3 and CloudFront Distributions called `YOUR_DEV_S3_DEPLOY_BUCKET_NAME`, `YOUR_DEV_CF_DISTRIBUTION_ID`, and `YOUR_DEV_WWW_CF_DISTRIBUTION_ID`.
-3. We default `npm run deploy` to the dev environment and dev versions of our S3 and CloudFront Distributions.
+3. We default `npx sst deploy` to the dev environment and dev versions of our S3 and CloudFront Distributions.
 We also build using the `REACT_APP_STAGE=dev` environment variable.
 4. We have production versions of our S3 and CloudFront Distributions called `YOUR_PROD_S3_DEPLOY_BUCKET_NAME`, `YOUR_PROD_CF_DISTRIBUTION_ID`, and `YOUR_PROD_WWW_CF_DISTRIBUTION_ID`.
-5. Finally, we create a specific version of the deploy script for the production environment with `npm run deploy:prod`.
+5. Finally, we create a specific version of the deploy script for the production environment with `npx sst deploy:prod`.
 And just like the dev version of this command, it builds using the `REACT_APP_STAGE=production` environment variable and the production versions of the S3 and CloudFront Distributions.

 Note that you don't have to replicate the S3 and CloudFront Distributions for the dev version.
 But it does help if you want to mimic the live version as much as possible.